-The course should also provide the learner with ample opportunity for discussion.
+The training should also provide the learner with ample opportunity for discussion.

-The course is designed to enable a mix of health professionals to work in teams, just as they might in real life.
+Face-to-face training is designed to enable a mix of health professionals to work in teams, just as they might in real life.
 Although the final learner mix will be tailored as required, the New Zealand Resuscitation Council advocates for multi-disciplinary courses wherever feasible.